Thomas-Walker-Lynch/DA2X/README.md

   the pointer `byte_0_pt` locates the first byte in the array, and the pointer `byte_np1_pt`, where np1 stands for n plus 1, is used to bound the data in the array, and `allocation_np1_pt` is used to bound the allocation.
-We also use a doubling algorithm on expansion, and hystersis on collapse with a 1/4 size threshold.
+We also use a doubling algorithm on expansion, with hystersis and collapse on a 1/4 size threshold.

-  With this dynamic array algorithm the `allocation_np1_pt` value is always a simple power of two, or a bound on the memory as a whole.
-If we collapsed immediately instead of using hysterisis and the 1/4 threshold rule, we would not need the `allocation_np1_pt` pointer at all, because it would point to either the end of memory or to the top of the binade of `byte_np1_pt` value.
-Eg.  when `byte_np1_pt` is 4, 5, or 6, 7, `allocation_np1_pt` would be 8.
-I.e. 100, 101, 110, 111 would be bound by 1000.
+  The exclusive allocation bound pointer, `allocation_np1_pt`, minus the base pointer, i.e. the allocation size, will either extend to the end of memory, or will be a power of two.
+If we collapsed immediately instead of using current hysterisis rule, `allocation_np1_pt` pointer could be computed from the memory size and the `byte_np1_pt` value.
+Eg.  when `byte_np1` is 4, 5, or 6, 7, `allocation_np1` would be 8.
+  I.e. `byte_np1` values of 100, 101, 110, 111 are all bounded to a binade with the
+  value 1000.
 Etc.

-  A nice property of 'np1' bounding pointers the ability to represent zero length objects.
+  A nice property of using exclusive, 'np1', style bounding pointers is the ability to represent zero length objects.
 Hence when `byte_np1_pt` is equal to `byte_0_pt` we know the array is zero length.
 Philosophically, in the computation theory sense, the zero length array is an interesting object.
 With the zero length array, the name of the pointer we called `byte_0_pt` becomes a misnomer, because there is no byte 0 in an empty array.
 Another thing that is a bit funny is that though the array exists, and we know it exists because the base pointer is not null, it has no members.
 It is not entirely clear what that means for an array with no members to 'exist'.
-But this next thing is the most
+But this next thing is the most consequential:
-  consequential:

   For a memory between `2^(n-1) + 1` to `2^n` in size, we must implement n bit pointers.
   However for the end case of `2^n` sized memory, to be able to use exclusive upper bound